Kids and family vacation in Iceland

-If you are thinking about a holiday with the kids, Iceland should be on your list and for many reasons.
-The most obvious reason is the same as for other tourists and visitors, the diversity in the landscape and choices of things to see.
-Most curious kids like to see a real volcano and an old crater that once spewed glowing magma fro the ground and delivered fire, lava, and dark smoke in all directions.
-It is part of the children's adventures mind to be interested in seeing a location that possibly was, or is, a home of a dragon.
+If you are thinking about and planning a holiday with the kids, Iceland should be on your destination list for many reasons.
+The most obvious reason is the same as for other tourists and visitors, the diversity of natural wonders, landscapes, and choices of things to see.
+Most kids are curious and love to see waterfalls, glaciers, icebergs, and real volcanoes.
+An old crater that once, and sometimes just recently, spewed glowing magma from the ground and delivered fire, lava, and dark smoke in all directions.
+It is part of the children's adventure mind to be interested in seeing a location that possibly was, or is, a home of a dragon.
 A vacation in Iceland is always an adventure.

-The many adventures things to do with your kid
+The many adventurous things to do with your kid

 Standing at the entrance of an incredible canyon like Fjaðrárgljúfur is a thing a young mind will never forget.
-That also applies to sailing on an iceberg lagoon between large and cold icebergs.
-Walking behind a waterfall with your parents on a narrow track is an adventure a child will probably not forget.
-And how about those mysterious mountains and cliffs that are homes to trolls that are feared by the elves living in small hills below.
-Is it possible a child would not enjoy seeing the geyser Strokkur blow the seam twenty meters into the air or a magnificent waterfall like Dynjandi?
-And visiting Rauðfeldsgjá where you have an exciting mix of our Sagas, history, folklore, landscape and Mother Nature.
-Most of this experience is reachable in an ordinary family car in a timespan of a few days.
-It is also possible to spend weeks traveling between interesting places and magnificent natural wonders in Iceland, and always see new things.
-And if you want to see anything more than natural wonders in the landscape you can take them on a stunning Whale Watching tour or to the island Papey and see puffins.
+That also applies to sailing on an iceberg lagoon between large and cold icebergs at Jökulsárlón and Fjallsárlón.
+Walking behind a waterfall with your parents on a narrow path, like Seljalandsfoss, is an adventure a child will probably not forget.
+And how about those mysterious mountains and cliffs home to trolls feared by the elves living in small hills below.
+Would a child not enjoy seeing the geyser Strokkur blow the seam twenty meters into the air or a magnificent waterfall like Dynjandi?
+And visit Rauðfeldsgjá, where you have an exciting mix of our Sagas, history, folklore, landscapes, and the artwork of Mother Nature.

 The best way and best time to travel with kids in Iceland

-Traveling in a rent a car, or your own car if you prefer to take the ferry from Denmark, is the best option and the best time of year for such a family tour is June to the end of August.
+Traveling in a rental car or your own vehicle, if you prefer to take the ferry from Denmark, is the best option, and the best time of year for such a family tour is June to the end of August.
 In late August, it is possible to see the Northern Lights.
 The most exciting way for kids is to do some camping and stay in a tent on some of the many camping sites in Iceland.
 Places like Skaftafell, Þórsmörk, or Ásbyrgi or one of many camping sites that you find in every town or village along the Ring Road.
 You will also find great swimming pools with geothermal water in almost every small village or town in Iceland.
 This a great option if you don't want to buy the costly admission to the Blue Lagoon.
-Wherever you camp, there are no terrible insects in Iceland or any other dangerous creatures to worry about.
-It is a very safe country and ideal for a family vacation and ideal for kids.
+Wherever you camp, Iceland has no terrible insects or other dangerous creatures to worry about.
+It is a very safe country and ideal for a family vacation for kids.